espressomd/espresso/doc/sphinx/io.rst

 deleted when the new file is closed at the end of the simulation with ``h5.close()``.

-The current implementation allways writes the following properties: positions, velocities, forces, species (|es| types), charges, and masses of the particles.
+The current implementation always writes the following properties: positions, velocities, forces, species (|es| types), charges, and masses of the particles.

 In simulations with varying numbers of particles (MC or reactions), the